openid/connect/openid-4-vc-security-and-trust-1_0.md

 self-declared or otherwise "unverified" claims may be allowed in some places in some credentials.)

-#### Requirements on Issuance
+### Requirements on Issuance

-To ensure basic privacy and prevent abuse of stolen credentials on a very basic level, it must be ensured that credentials cannot be read by third parties during the issuance process.
+It must be ensured that credentials cannot be read by third parties during the issuance process.
+This ensures basic privacy of the End-User and prevents abuse of stolen credentials.
+While enforcing holder binding is a more secure option to prevent abuse of stolen credentials, it is not always desired to enforce holder binding.

-> **Security Requirement P-10:** The protocol must ensure that no third
+> **Privacy/Security Requirement P-10:** The protocol must ensure that
-> party can extract the credential issued by the Issuer.
+> no third party can read the credential issued by the Issuer.

 It must be ensured that an attacker cannot introduce credentials into a Wallet that are not intended for the End-User.